310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Chiaki surprised0 %}
 Whaa…!?
-Don't take what I say in the wrong way!
+Don’t take what I say in the wrong way!
 Why do you guys keep doing that these days!?
 {% endbubble %}

 {% bubble Kanata frownshake %}